Server design recommendations

 The hardware that stores data which is accessed by the processor cores while executing programs.
 RAM is supplied in DIMMs (Dual In-line Memory Modules).

 Channel A memory channel uses a dedicated interface to the processor, and can typically support up to 2 DIMMs.
-An Intel Xeon Scalable series processor has 6 channels of memory, older processors have fewer channels.
+An Intel Xeon Scalable series processor has 6-8 memory channels, older processors have fewer channels.

 Virtual CPU (vCPU)